kishorekrrish/sfdc-website/_posts/2019-10-12-create-first-lightning-web-component.md

 - Lightning
 ---
 ## In Short
-Lightning Web Components is a new programming model for building Lightning components in Salesforce.
+Lightning Web Components is a new programming model for building Lightning components in Salesforce Lightning.
 It leverages the web standards, it can co-exist and inter-operate with Aura programming model.
+IN this tutorial let us learn how to create LWC component.

 Now as you have set up your development environment for building Lightning Web Components, lets get started and build a basic web component.